Place

 The process requires extensive coordination.
 Omgivning leads the effort by identifying houses, working with property owners, and pairing structures with families interested in relocating them.
 A network of partners helps carry out the work, including house movers Dinuba House Movers and American Heavy Moving & Rigging, structural engineers at Nous Engineering, and builders such as Pacifica Urban Builders.
 Preservation advocates, including the Los Angeles Conservancy and the Santa Monica Conservancy, have also supported the project through outreach and education.

 By reconnecting threatened houses with families working to rebuild, the Historic House Relocation Project demonstrates how preservation can support both community recovery and the future of Los Angeles.
-The project received a Los Angeles Conservancy Preservation Award.
+The project received the Chair Award from the Los Angeles Conservancy Preservation Award.

 Owner (Alice Blackburn Residence): Gwen Sukeena, Jacques Laramie